 Ernest P. Chiodo

-He has served as the Medical Director of the Detroit Health Department and was the chief physician responsible for measures designed to protect the public health of over one million persons living or working in the City of Detroit.
+He has served as the Medical Director and Manager of Medical and Public Health Services of the City of Detroit.
+He was the chief physician responsible for measures designed to protect the public health of over one million persons living or working in the City of Detroit.
+This was a position substantial public responsibility where at the time he had the direct telephone number for the United States White House in case he had to contact the President concerning a public health emergency or disaster in the City of Detroit.
 Dr. Chiodo served for many years as an assistant clinical professor of internal medicine, family medicine, and public health at Wayne State University School of Medicine.
 He has also served as an assistant adjunct professor of industrial hygiene and toxicology at Wayne State University.
-He is an adjunct professor of law at John Marshall Law School as well as at Loyola University Law School in Chicago where he teaches toxic tort law.
+He has served as an adjunct professor of law at John Marshall Law School as well as at Loyola University Law School in Chicago where he taught toxic tort law.
 He is board certified in the medical specialties of internal medicine, occupational and environmental medicine, and public health and general preventive medicine.
 He is also certified in the public health discipline of industrial hygiene as a Certified Industrial Hygienist (C.I.H.).
+A Certified Industrial Hygienist is the professional most focused upon determining whether or not a building is contaminated with mold or determining the level of toxins in an environment.
 He is also a certified medical review officer which is the designation required by the United States Department of Transportation for a physician to review drug and alcohol test results.
 Due to his interest in building related disease including mold, he has maintained a residential builder’s license in the State of Michigan for many years.

 Karen Smiley, R.N., B.S.N., M.S.N., M.S., APRN-BC, CEN is an advanced practice family nurse practitioner and forensic toxicologist.
 She is licensed as a nurse practitioner in Michigan and Florida.
 She received her Master of Science in Forensic Toxicology from the University of Florida and her Master of Nursing from Oakland University.
 Since she has a clinical and forensic focus in building related disease such as mold contamination issues, she has maintained for a number of years a residential builder’s license in the State of Michigan.
 She has also served as an instructor of pharmacology and clinical nursing.
 She has served as an expert in forensic toxicology as it relates to medication and drug toxicology as well in clinical nursing.